ijeoma91/Textual_NLP_Analysis/README.md

 # Textual_NLP_Analysis
-This project is a textual analysis project.
-In this prpject we will use Natural processing Language techniques to analyze a collection text collected from Kaggle open sources data collection.
+This project is a textual NLP analysis project.
+In this prpject we will use Natural processing Language techniques to analyze a collection unstructured text data which was collected from kaggle open data source.
+The main goal is to extract insight from the unstructured data.
+In this project the Business expert want to use the techniques to find answers to their questions which does not have subject matters.
+They also want to know the cuases why customer complains, their business problems and finally identify patterns in customer communication their by reducing the customer complaints.

 # Getting Started